WW Recipe of the Day: Southwestern Ground Beef Goulash

 I had a feeling as soon as I spied the recipe in the Taste of Home Best of Comfort Food Diet Cookbook: Lose Weight With 749 Recipes From Today's Family Cooks! it would be a winner with us.
 I was right.

-How Many Calories/Weight Watchers Points in this Southwestern Ground Beef Goulash Recipe?
+How Many Calories and WW Points in this Southwestern Ground Beef Goulash?

 According to my calculations each serving has 224 calories and: